mithem/PyServer/SERVERLY.USER.md

 ### session_auth()

 Special authorization using Bearer tokens (see [bearer_auth()](#bearer_auth); therefore same requirements and token generation).
-Uses sessions and `session_renew_treshold` to decide whether to log in a user (assuming their bearer token is valid).
-If the last session of the user, which means that they where authenticated then is less than `session_renew_treshold` in the past, they are authorized.
+Uses sessions and `session_renew_threshold` to decide whether to log in a user (assuming their bearer token is valid).
+If the last session of the user, which means that they where authenticated then is less than `session_renew_threshold` in the past, they are authorized.

 Example: